 4.2.
 Where we collect Web Traffic Data

-We collect Web Traffic Data in log files on every page visit to Grok Learning websites.
+We collect Web Traffic Data in log files on every page visit to Grok websites.

 4.3.
 How long we keep Web Traffic Data

-We keep our Web Traffic log files for 14 days.
+We keep our Web Traffic log files indefinitely (as long as practical) for cyber security purposes.

 4.4.
 Who we share Web Traffic Data with